lechbaczynski/userapi/README.md

     }
 ```

-You *cannot change e-mail address*, this would be bad idea.
+You *cannot change e-mail address*, this would be a bad idea.

 ## Testing API - fields